|Allegro CL version 9.0|

 The function generate-executable is a wrapper for generate-application, producing an application whose input is the command-line arguments.
 It can be used either as a quick way to create an application, or as an example of using generate-application.
 The source for generate-executable can be found in the file [allegro-cl-dir]/src/genexe.cl.

 There may be bugs in the version of Allegro CL used to deliver your application and there may be bugs in your application code.
 Both need to be fixed for your users.
-Allegro CL bugs are typically fixed by patches supplied by Franz Inc. You, of course, have to decide how to provide fixes for bugs in your application, but you may wish to mimic the patch system used by Allegro CL.
+Allegro CL bugs are typically fixed by updates supplied by Franz Inc. You, of course, have to decide how to provide fixes for bugs in your application, but you may wish to mimic the update system used by Allegro CL.
 That system and the tools associated with it are the subject of this section.

 The tools provided support both features.
 The tools are the defpatch macro, the load-patches function, and the featurep predicate function.